-Pak PM Imran Khan speaks with Russian Prez Poutine; Discuss the Afghan situation | ExBulletin
+Pak PM Imran Khan speaks with Russian Prez Poutine; discuss the afghan situation | ExBulletin

 Politics

-Russia and Pakistan have held the DRUZHBA joint exercise annually since 2016.
+Russia and Pakistan have held joint exercise – DRUZHBA annually since 2016.
 In October 2016, they held their first ever joint military exercise in Pakistan.
+PTI SH RS AKJ RS

 Sources